silnrsi/font-awami/source/documentation/octalap.md

 To create extra weights of the font:
 * Create a generic octabox.json file; modify the wscript to use it.
 * Run the smith build to create TTFs of the new weights.
-* Run octalap in the first mode above for each of the new weights.
+* Run octalap in the first mode above for each of the new weights:
+		`tools/bin/octalap -q -j 0 -o source/graphite/octabox_AwamiXXX.json results/AwamiXXX.ttf`
 * Return the wscript to its original state and rebuild.